projectweekend/Pi-Camera-Time-Lapse/README.md

 ```

 #### Step 2: Authorize Dropbox account
-For automatic uploading of time-lapse images to Dropbox, you must authorize your account with the Pi Camera Time-Lapse app.
-I made the the following website to take you through the process and generate a key file you will need to save on your Raspberry Pi: [http://pi-camera-time-lapse.herokuapp.com/](http://pi-camera-time-lapse.herokuapp.com/).
+To automatically upload time-lapse images to Dropbox, you must authorize your account with the Pi Camera Time-Lapse Dropbox app.
+I made the the following website to handle this process and generate a key file you will need to save on your Raspberry Pi: [http://pi-camera-time-lapse.herokuapp.com/](http://pi-camera-time-lapse.herokuapp.com/).
 Once the `dropbox.txt` file is downloaded, save it the root of the project directory: `Pi-Camera-Time-Lapse/`.

 #### Step 3: Install system stuff

+From the project directory `Pi-Camera-Time-Lapse/`, run the following command:

 ```
-cd Pi-Camera-Time-Lapse
 sudo ./install_system.py
 ```

-**NOTE:** When the command that installs [Upstart](http://upstart.ubuntu.com/) is executed, you will receive a warning.
+**NOTE:** When the script starts to install [Upstart](http://upstart.ubuntu.com/), you will receive a warning message.
 It will prompt you to type the following message to confirm the installation: `Yes, do as I say!`.
 You must type it exactly.

 #### Step 4: Install project stuff

+From the project directory `Pi-Camera-Time-Lapse/`, run the following command:

 ```
 ./install_project.py